carveler/emoji/README.md

 Steps

-1. What do i need to know to code in Fizz Buzz in new language? =>
+1. What do i need to know to code Fizz Buzz in new language? =>

    - **print**